Piyush-Kumar95/TechMessenger-Chat-Application/README.md

 The application is developed using Android development technologies and focuses on delivering a smooth messaging experience with efficient data handling and secure communication.

 # Key Features:
-Real-time messaging between users
+-Real-time messaging between users
-User authentication and account management
+-User authentication and account management
-Clean and responsive Android UI
+-Clean and responsive Android UI
-Message storage and retrieval using backend/database integration Secure and efficient communication system
+-Message storage and retrieval using backend/database integration -Secure and efficient communication system